-• Construction Environmental Management Plan - this plan would require the development of chance find procedures to mitigate effects to any newly discovered sites.
+• Construction Environmental Management Plan - this plan would require the development of chance finds procedures to mitigate effects to any newly discovered sites.

-Additionally, as identified in the Regulatory Coordination Plan, archeological, historical, and paleontological sites and remains are protected in B.C. under the Heritage Conservation Act.
-Permits are required for inspections, investigations, and alterations of these sites.
+Additionally, as identified in the Regulatory Coordination Plan, pre-1846 archaeological sites and remains are protected in B.C. under the Heritage Conservation Act.
+Permits are required for inspections, investigations, and alterations of those sites.